moonbitlang/moonbit-evolution/proposals/0011-lexmatch-expression.mbt.md

 2. Each arm/case except the catch-all case of a `lexmatch` expression must have a lex pattern as its left-hand side.
 3. The match strategy can be specified after the `with` keyword.
-If not specified, the default strategy is `first`. `first` strategy is considered unavailable at the moment.
+If not specified, the default strategy is `first`.
 4. The regex patterns in lex patterns are matched against the target using the specified match strategy.
 5. If a regex pattern matches the target, any capture variables in the pattern